Group photo at the Botanic Lights, October 2015.

 Alex Twyford (PI)

 I am an evolutionary biologist interested in speciation and adaptation in flowering plants.
 I completed my honours degree in molecular plant sciences from the University of Edinburgh in 2008.
-I then received my PhD from the Royal Botanic Garden Edinburgh & University of Edinburgh in 2012, working with Catherine Kidner and Richard Ennos.
+I received my PhD from the Royal Botanic Garden Edinburgh & University of Edinburgh in 2012, working with Catherine Kidner and Richard Ennos.
 I then moved to Syracuse, Upstate New York, to do postdoctoral research with Jannice Friedman.
 In August 2014, I returned to the University of Edinburgh as a NERC Independent Research Fellow.
-My current research includes the evolution of postglacial diversity in Euphrasia, the maintenance of chromosomal inversions in Mimulus, and the origins of diversity in tropical Begonia.
+My current position is as Lecturer in Botany at the University of Edinburgh and Research Associate at the Royal Botanic Garden Edinburgh.
+My research includes the evolution of postglacial diversity in Euphrasia, the maintenance of chromosomal inversions in Mimulus, and the origins of diversity in tropical Begonia.

 Mario Duran (PhD Student)

 I am interested in the evolution and ecology of plants.
 I completed my bachelor’s degree in Biology in Mexico and a Masters in Science in Biodiversity and Taxonomy of Plants at the Royal Botanic Garden Edinburgh and University of Edinburgh.
-For my current work I am using the model plant genus Antirrhinum (snapdragons) to study the processes underlying speciation, with an emphasis on phylogenetic and population genomic analyses.
+My PhD work involves using the model plant genus Antirrhinum (snapdragons) to study the processes underlying speciation, with an emphasis on phylogenetic and population genomic analyses (see Durán-Castillo et al., 2022, New Phytologist).

 Max Brown (PhD Student)